inertialsense/docs.inertialsense.com/docs/user-manual/hardware/rugged3.md

 ## Pinout

+!!! warning
+    Pin numbering should be confirmed according to drawings in the Dimensions and Pinouts page.

 The following table shows the Rugged-3 pinout.
 Note that pin function can change based on changing  `DID_FLASH_CONFIG.platformConfig` (see [I/O Configuration](#I/O Configuration) below).

 | Rugged<br/>Pin | IMX<br/>Pin      | Name                                            | I/O           | Description                                                  |